 Specifically, I know many are headed straight to the beach.

 No question, Panama is home to some of the world’s most stunning coastal stretches.

-Panama, with its expansive coastlines on both the Pacific and Caribbean, is home to many stunning beaches.
-You’ve heard of Bocas del Toro and the San Blas Islands, but what if you’re not into crowds, or you prefer beaches better suited to surfing?
+You’ve heard of Bocas del Toro and the San Blas Islands, but what if you’re not into crowds… or you prefer beaches better suited to surfing?

 Senior Marketing Assistant Arash Bernal enjoys a beautiful landscape, which is why his favorite beach is Playa Morrillo in Veraguas.
-Although you can’t swim here because of the waves, he says the tides are excellent for surfers.
+Although you can’t swim here because of the waves, Arash assures us that the tides are excellent for surfers.

 Junior Copywriter Geraldine González says the San Blas Islands are at the top of her list.
 But when she doesn’t have time for the long trek from Panama City to the Caribbean coast, she heads to the beaches of Colón.
 Her favorites are Playa Blanca, Isla Mamey, and Puerto Francés.

 Senior Marketing Assistant Yuliana Riasco loves white-sand beaches, and her favorites are Santa Clara, in Coclé, and Playa Caracol, in Punta Chame.
 She enjoys the restaurants, location, and vibe of Santa Clara and says that Playa Caracol is never too crowded, superb for surfing, and close to the city, making it a convenient weekend escape.